Tutorial

 php bin/app.php get '/weekday?year=-1&month=1&day=1'

-PHP errors are still caught by the error handler and error messages are displayed with the correct application/vnd.error+json media type, but To pass the static parsing check, you can either assert the result of DateTimeImmutable or add code to check the type and throw an exception.
+Even if a PHP error occurs, the error handler catches it and displays the error message in the correct application/vnd.error+json media type, but to pass static analysis inspection, you need to add code to assert the result of DateTimeImmutable or check the type and throw an exception.

 $dateTime =(new DateTimeImmutable)->createFromFormat('Y-m-d', "$year-$month-$day");